 - 1. High school transcripts

 - 2. Other college transcripts and evaluations

 - 3. Correspondence with student

 - 4. Grade change forms

+- Course substitution and Advanced Standing forms

 The Records Office is in charge of student records.
 Administrators, counselors, and faculty who need to see student records to assist in their academic pursuits have access to these records.
 College personnel involved in institutional research may be permitted access to records on a need-to-know basis.
 All others are required to have written permission from the student.